Bahay na Pula: History

-Most of the survivors have changed residences due to the memories of the Japanese occupation in the area and the atrocities committed by the Japanese Imperial Army.
+Most of the survivors have changed residences due to the memories of the Japanese occupation in the area and the atrocities committed by the Imperial Japanese Army.
 In 1997, "The Malaya Lolas" (The Free Grandmothers), an organization of women fighting for their rights and compensation for the losses from the war, was established in Pampanga.
 The Asian Women's Fund, created by the Japanese government and funded by Japanese citizen donations to distribute monetary compensation to comfort women, did not provide compensation to the women who were sexual enslaved at the Red House.
 According to Asian Women's Fund, the victims were not defined as comfort women, as they were not held or abused over an extended period.
 The Filipino survivors demand that the Japanese government take legal responsibility by making a public apology that will explicitly acknowledge the sexual violence committed against the women, and providing compensation to the victims.

 In 2014, the Supreme Court of the Philippines denied the motion for reconsideration filed by Malaya Lola, who wanted to declare the Philippine government guilty of grave abuse of discretion for refusing to support their claims against the Japanese army for war crimes and crimes against humanity.

-In 2016, due to a feuding internal conflict between members of the Ilosorio family, the heritage structure was partially demolished.
+In mid-2016, the heritage structure was partially demolished due to undisclosed reasons.
 The house was allegedly going to be rebuilt in Las Casas Filipinas de Acuzar in Bataan province.
-The framed and roof of the house has remained and still features its iconic base and color.
-In November 2016, several human rights group, including Bertha's Impact Opportunity Fund, the European Center for Constitutional and Human Rights, and the Center for International Law, Manila, traveled to Geneva to seek the United Nations' support on behalf of the group.
-In 2017, Cinema One Originals launched a full-length documentary film about Bahay-na-Pula, the comfort women who suffered, and the battle they are facing even up til now, where most of the women are now in their 80s and 90s.
+The frames and roof of the house has remained and still features its iconic base and color.
+In November 2016, several human rights group, including Bertha's Impact Opportunity Fund, the European Center for Constitutional and Human Rights, and the Center for International Law, Manila, traveled to Geneva to seek the United Nations' support on behalf of Malaya Lolas.
+In 2017, Cinema One Originals launched Haunted: A Last Visit to the Red House, a full-length documentary film about Bahay-na-Pula, the comfort women who suffered, and the battle they are facing even up til now, where most of the women are now in their 80s and 90s.